100 Years of racetrack legends: 1967 - 1976

 Lefroy

-Well tried at two, Lefroy ending his first season with three wins and a listed placing at Doomben.
+Well tried at two, Lefroy ended his first season with three wins and a Listed placing at Doomben.